 In football, there are typically many free kicks throughout the game.
 Players must stay behind their restraining lines until the ball is kicked on a free kick or they will be flagged for being offside.
 Offside on free kick penalties used to be more common before the NFL banned the running start on free kicks.
 Read on to learn more about what it means to be offside on a free kick.

-An offsides penalty on a free kick occurs when a player from the kicking team passes the ball before it is kicked.
+An offside penalty on a free kick occurs when a player goes beyond the restraining line before the ball is kicked.
 The ball on a free kick sits on a restraining line, which is meant to keep the players of the kicking team behind the ball.
-When a player crosses this line, he must cross it after the ball has been kicked.
-If not, an offside penalty will be called on him.
+When a player crosses this line, they must do so only after the ball has been kicked.
+If not, an offside penalty will be called.

 There are two types of free kicks in football, the normal kickoff and the safety kick.
 These two kicks have different restraining lines.
 The normal kickoff occurs at the 35 yard line of the kicking team, while the safety kick occurs at the 20 yard line of the kicking team.
 Both of these restraining lines can be adjusted due to distance penalties called before the kick.

-There are not too many offsides on free kicks in the NFL anymore, since the league has changed the rules for the kicking team.
+This penalty is not called very frequently in the NFL anymore, since the league has changed the rules for the kicking team.
 Members of the kicking team used to be able to have a running start before the ball was kicked, as long as they stayed behind the restraining line.
 Now, they are not allowed to move until the ball is kicked.
-This makes it harder for a player to be called offsides because they must be lined up over the restraining line for the penalty to be called.
-This rule was put in place in order to reduce collisions and make the game safer.
+This makes it harder for a player to be called offside because they must be lined up over the restraining line for the penalty to be called.
+This rule was put in place in order to reduce harmful collisions and make the game safer.

 The signal for an offside on a free kick is the same as the false start motion.
-The ref will rotate your arms at the wrist creating a circular motion.
+The ref will rotate their arms at the wrist, creating a circular motion.
 The referee will also point to the side of the offending team, in this case the kicking team.
 They will use an outstretched arm to do this.